montemishkin/config-osx/README.md

 ## Quickstart

-To get up and running with these configuration files, clone this repository into `$HOME/mdv/config`, `cd` into that directory, and then run `link.sh`.
+To get up and running with these configuration files:

+1. Clone this repository into `$HOME/mdv/config`
+1. `cd` into that directory
+1. Run `link.sh`

 It's as easy as that!
 Almost...